ds-workshop/board_games/README.md

 # getting-started-git

-This project walks through the basics of cloning a Git repository in order to view and edit an analysis.
+This project walks through the basics of Git for the purpose of a data science project.

+## data

+contains the data used in the analysis

+## src

+stores source code and scripts used in the project